apsocarras/alaska-etl/README.md

 ```yaml
 project-id: <your-project-id>
 ```
-Be sure to have your docker container up before running any of the DAGs.
+Be sure to have your Docker container up before running any of the DAGs.
 The files in `notebooks` do not require the container to be active, however.

 ## Known Bugs